 New Year’s Eve festivities peak when the official countdown of the clock begins.
 After the ball drops and midnight has arrived, revelers cheer to the new year and exchange kisses and well wishes, and then often begin to sing (or more likely, mumble through) Auld Lang Syne.
 But few know what Auld Lang Syne means or why it is sung on New Year’s Eve.
 Confusion regarding this song is almost as notable as the tradition of singing it.
 It has been the butt of jokes in popular culture, even earning a nod in the movie When Harry Met Sally.
 Harry laments to Sally that he never quite understood what the song meant and ponders whether it is about forgetting about friends or remembering them.
 Sally sums it up by saying the song is simply about old friends.

 For those of you who, like Harry, have wondered about this tradition, here is some quick trivia to pass along while friends are singing their hearts out.
 Couple that with the actual lyrics and you might just turn some heads on New Year’s Eve.

-There are many variations of the lyrics for Auld Lang Syne; here’s an English version suitable to get you through the first few minutes of 2016:
+There are many variations of the lyrics for Auld Lang Syne; here’s an English version suitable to get you through the first few minutes of the year:

 Auld Lang Syne